ccameron2/PingTracker/README.md

 - Ensure you have [cmake](https://github.com/Kitware/CMake) installed (required to build SDL)
 - Get the source code using the above command
 - Run GenerateProjects.bat
-- Open the generated solution and build each project
+- Open the generated solution and build the project

 ### Linux
 Coming soon